Fiber Convex Bodies: Generalities

 By definition, a point $y$ of the fiber body $\Sp{K}$ is the integral $y=\int_{\pi(K)}\gamma(x) \dd x$ of a \emph{measurable} section $\gamma$.
 Thus $\gamma$ can be modified on a set of measure zero without changing the point $y$, i.e. $y$ only depends on the $L^1$ class of $\gamma$.
-It is natural to ask what our favourite representative in this $L^1$ class will be.
+It is natural to ask what our favourite representative in this $L^1$ class will be and how regular can it be.
 In the case where $K$ is a polytope, $\gamma$ can always be chosen continuous.
-However if $K$ is not a polytope and if $y$ belongs to the boundary of $\Sp{K}$, a continuous representative may not exists.
-This is due to the fact that in general the map $x\mapsto K_x$ is only upper semicontinuous, see~\cite[Section~$6$]{KhovanskiiFamily}.
+However if $K$ is not a polytope and if $y$ belongs to the boundary of $\Sp{K}$, a continuous representative may not exist.
+This is due to the fact that, in general, the map $x\mapsto K_x$ is only upper semicontinuous, see~\cite[Section~$6$]{KhovanskiiFamily}.

 \begin{example} Consider the function $f : S^1 \to \R$ such that

 and let $K := \conv(\text{graph}(f)) \subset \R^3$ in Figure~\ref{fig:counterex_continuity}.
 This is a semialgebraic convex body, whose boundary may be subdivided in $8$ distinct pieces: two half--discs lying on the planes $\{z=0\}$ and $\{z=1\}$, two triangles with vertices $(-1,0,0),(0,\pm 1,1)$ and $(1,0,1),(0,\pm 1,0)$ respectively, four cones with vertices $(0,\pm 1,0),(0,\pm 1, 1)$.